idrhku/lawrence-reviewed/_pages/journey.md

 ---
 <h2>Review Your Journey to Kansas at the Spencer Museum of Art</h2>

-{% include gallery caption="The Sacred Red Rock traveled to Kansas via the glaciers, was moved to Lawrence in 1929 and was recently relocated to Kaw lands near Council Grove.
+{% include gallery id="image_gallery" caption="The Sacred Red Rock traveled to Kansas via the glaciers, was moved to Lawrence in 1929 and was recently relocated to Kaw lands near Council Grove.
 Share a memory or reflection about your own journey to Lawrence, and draw it on the map!" %}